alexbienermd/alexbienermd.github.io/index.markdown

 <div class="patient-intake-form-alert-frontpage">
   <p><u>Download our patient intake form:</u></p>
   <p>Below is a link to our patient intake form.
-All new patients should download and fill this document before coming to their appointment.
-Please fill either fill this form electronically and email it back to us at alex@alexbienermd.com (preferred method) or fill the form and print it to bring to your appointment.</p>
+All new patients should download and fill this document before coming to their appointment.</p>
+  <p>Please either fill this form electronically and email it back to us at <a href="jrooney@sovms.com">jrooney@sovms.com</a> (preferred method) or fill the form and print it to bring to your appointment.</p>
   <p><a href="https://drive.google.com/file/d/1m8ioJLwBfpZpaHa3OFRLJTiqbQhBO3sU/">Click here to download a fillable patient intake form.</a></p>
 </div>